 TLD registries are encouraged to collaborate on issues of shared interest, for example, by forming a consortium to coordinate contact with external communities, elicit the assistance of support groups, and establish global fora to address common current and emerging challenges in the development and use of IDNs.

 TLD registries seeking to implement new IDN tables or to modify existing ones may use available Reference Second Level LGRs as is or as a reference.
 IDN tables may deviate from Reference Second Level LGRs.
-Notwithstanding the foregoing, Registry Operators seeking to implement LGRs (i.e. new or modifications of existing ones) that pose any securityand/or stability issues must not be authorized to implement such LGRs.
+Notwithstanding the foregoing, Registry Operators seeking to implement IDN tables (i.e. new or modifications of existing ones) that pose any securityand/or stability issues must not be authorized to implement such LGRs.

-TLD registries offering registration of IDNs with the same language or script tag (RFC 5646) are encouraged to cooperate and contribute toward the development and update of the Reference Second Level LGRs with the goal of minimizing the difference between the reference LGRs of that language or script and the implemented IDN tables for the same language or script.
+TLD registries offering registration of IDN labels with the same language or script tag (RFC 5646) are encouraged to cooperate and contribute toward the development and update of the Reference Second Level LGRs with the goal of minimizing the difference between the reference LGRs of that language or script and the implemented IDN tables for the same language or script.

-User Acceptance

 Any information fundamental to the understanding of a registry's IDN policies that is not published by IANA must be made directly available online by the registry.
 This documentation must include references to the linguistic and orthographic sources used in establishing policies and IDN tables.
 The registry should also encourage its registrars to call attention to these policies for all IDN registrants.
 If material is provided both via the IANA Repository of IDN Practices and other channels, the registry must ensure that its substance is concordant across all platforms.

 IDN Variant Labels